Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

-In an ITV documentary a former royal protection officer, Paul Page, who was convicted and given a six-year sentence following a £3 million property investment scam in 2009, recounted Maxwell's frequent visits to Buckingham Palace, and suggested the two might have had an intimate relationship, while Lady Victoria Hervey added that Andrew was present at social occasions held by Maxwell.
-His name and contact numbers for Buckingham Palace, Sunninghill Park, Wood Farm and Balmoral also appeared in Maxwell and Epstein's 'Little Black Book', a list of contacts of the duo's powerful and famous friends.
-In February 2022 The Daily Telegraph published a photograph of Andrew along with Maxwell giving a tour of Buckingham Palace to his guests Bill Clinton and Kevin Spacey, with a member of the tour party describing Maxwell as "the one who led us into Buckingham Palace".
+In an ITV documentary, a former royal protection officer, Paul Page, who had been convicted and given a six‑year sentence following a £3 million property investment scam in 2009, recounted Maxwell's frequent visits to Buckingham Palace and suggested that the two might have had an intimate relationship, while Lady Victoria Hervey added that Andrew was present at social occasions held by Maxwell.
+His name and contact numbers for Buckingham Palace, Sunninghill Park, Wood Farm, and Balmoral also appeared in Maxwell and Epstein's 'Little Black Book', a list of contacts of the duo's powerful and famous friends.
+In February 2022, The Daily Telegraph published a photograph of Andrew with Maxwell giving a tour of Buckingham Palace to his guests Bill Clinton and Kevin Spacey, with a member of the tour party describing Maxwell as "the one who led us into Buckingham Palace".

-In October 2022 Maxwell was interviewed by a documentary filmmaker while serving her sentence in prison, and when asked about her relationship with Andrew, Maxwell stated that she felt "bad" for him but accepted their "friendship could not survive my conviction.
+In October 2022, Maxwell was interviewed by a documentary filmmaker while serving her sentence in prison, and when asked about her relationship with Andrew, she stated that she felt "bad" for him but accepted their "friendship could not survive my conviction.
 He is paying such a price for the association.
 I consider him a dear friend.
 I care about him."
-She also stated that she now believed the photograph showing her together with Andrew and Giuffre was not "a true image", and added that in an email to her lawyer in 2015 she was trying to confirm that she recognised her own house, but the whole image cannot be authentic as "the original has never been produced".
+She also stated that she now believed the photograph showing her together with Andrew and Giuffre was not "a true image", and added that in an email to her lawyer in 2015 she had been trying to confirm that she recognised her own house, but that the whole image could not be authentic as "the original has never been produced".
 In another interview from prison, she said the photo was "a fake ... there's never been an original and further there is no photograph.
 I've only ever seen a photocopy of it."
-Following the allegations, The Mail on Sunday, which first published the photograph in 2011, was contacted by the photographer Michael Thomas who took 39 copies of the image, both front and back.
-The back of the photo has a time stamp showing it was developed on 13 March 2001 – three days after Andrew allegedly engaged in sexual activity with Giuffre – and it was printed at a one-hour photo lab at Walgreens in Florida, near Giuffre's former home.
+Following these claims, The Mail on Sunday, which first published the photograph in 2011, was contacted by the photographer Michael Thomas, who had taken 39 copies of the image, both front and back.
+The back of the photo carried a time stamp showing it had been developed on 13 March 2001 – three days after Andrew allegedly engaged in sexual activity with Giuffre – and it had been printed at a one-hour photo lab at Walgreens in Florida, near Giuffre's former home.